The 7 Best Fractional Share Investing Brokerages of 2020

 For a do-it-yourself investor that does not want to do all that much, Betterment is the perfect product.
 You just tell it how you want to use your investments and when you plan to need them.
 Betterment takes care of everything else.

 Stash offers an opportunity to invest by theme with a focus in a specific industry, cause, or strategy, like green investing, tech investing, global entertainment, online media, and more.
-Stash supports a limited number of investments with about 100 stocks supported.
+Stash supports a limited number of investments with 150+ stocks supported.

 You start investing with just $5, and accounts start at $1 per month up to a $5,000 balance (and 0.25% above $5,000).
-But that’s all you pay.
-You get free trades, a curated stock portfolio with fractional share support, and a personalized guidance coach features available any time you log in.
+You get unlimited trades, a curated stock portfolio with fractional share support, and a personalized guidance coach features available any time you log in.

 For fractional share trades, you can buy both single stocks and ETFs from a growing list.